epam/EPAM-AI-RUN-Marketplace/README.md

 service accounts must be properly annotated with appropriate IAM Role.

 Service accounts require permissions to work with LLM API.
-For example, with `AmazonBadrock` in AWS.
+For example, with `AmazonBedrock` in AWS.

 See an example of [install.sh](./install.sh).